TechnologyMasters/contributing/cfp.md

 ### Diversity & Inclusion

 We want an event that everyone can be proud of.
 Part of our mission is to support speakers coming from typically underrepresented demographics, so we encourage you to submit and share with your network so we have a large and diverse submission pool to select from.
-We want to ensure we have an inclusive event, for this reason, **you will be required to legally bind yourself to our code of conduct in our contract process**, and we will investigate you as a speaker to ensure we see the quality and exemplary behavior.
+We want to ensure we have an inclusive event, for this reason, **you will be required to legally bind yourself to our code of conduct in our contract process**, and we will investigate you as a speaker to ensure we see the quality and exemplary behaviour.

 ### Content